 Politicking by Labor and the Greens risks eroding the independence of the Reserve Bank, an economist has warned.

-The RBA yesterday held its nerve and kept interest rates at 4.35 per cent, as the Greens demanded a rate cut and Treasurer Jim Chalmers was accused by bank governor Michelle Bullock of dining out on a temporary energy relief subsidy.
+The RBA yesterday held its nerve and kept interest rates at 4.35 per cent, as the Greens demanded a rate cut and the government was accused by bank governor Michelle Bullock of dining out on a temporary energy relief subsidy.

 Figures released today showed the annual rate of headline inflation fell to 2.7 per cent in August, down from 3.5 per cent in July, putting it within the RBA’s preferred 2-3 per cent target band.

-The Greens had earlier withdrawn support for the Treasurer’s proposed reforms of the RBA in an attempt to pressure Chalmers to intervene and reduce rates.
+The Greens had earlier withdrawn support for the Treasurer’s proposed reforms of the RBA in an attempt to pressure Treasurer Jim Chalmers to intervene and reduce rates.

 “For weeks the Treasurer has acknowledged the economy is being smashed, and that mortgage holders are being smashed by high interest rates – yet to date he’s done nothing about it despite having the power to reduce interest rates,” Green’s Senator Nick McKim said.